 It is all over the place.

-And I as a matter of fact, I saw a sign just the other day for a job fair around here.
+And as a matter of fact, I saw a sign just the other day for a job fair around here.

-Well, and I think it's obvious.
+Well, I think it's obvious.

-I mean, again, when you compare and contrast, you know, when you compare, you know, Kaylee, we could look at the size of crowds and you could see enthusiasm.
+I mean, again, when you compare and contrast, you know, when you compare, you know, Kaylee, we could look at the size of crowds, and you could see enthusiasm.

 That's what I see.

-And and this is not just enthusiasm, this is passion.
+And this is not just enthusiasm.

-Um, I don't think we'd have crowds that big waiting for us the night before.
+I don't think we'd have crowds that big waiting for us the night before.

 I just don't.